octue/octue-sdk-python/docs/source/creating_digital_twins.rst

             ----

-        This file defines the basic structure of your digital twin.
+        This file defines the basic structure of your service.
 It must contain at least:

         .. code-block:: yaml